Julia-meets-String-Theory/CYAxiverse.jl/docs/src/index.md

 [Viraf M. Mehta](https://inspirehep.net/authors/1228975)

 ## Installation 💾
+!!! warning
+    This package is currently _not_ registered with the `julia` package manager and is still under development.  **Use at your own risk!**

 !!! info
-    This package runs in a docker container with `CYTools`.
+    Currently this package runs in a docker container with `CYTools`.
 In time, the installation process will be automated.

 !!! warning
     The Docker container is just over 3GB